 Students returning within the last year must see an advisor to determine their English and Math requirements.
-Returning students who have not been enrolled for a period of a year or more must submit a new application for admission and may need to update residency classification through RDS.
+Returning students who have not been enrolled for a period of a year or more must submit a new application for admission and update residency classification through RDS.
 Returning students must see an advisor to determine their English and Math requirements.

 To Top of Page

 Placement testing sessions are available at Franklin, Main, and South campuses during a variety of times to accommodate students.
 If students plan to attend the Warren campus please email the testing center to make arrangements.
 The testing center also offers remote placement testing as well.
 Placement testing appointments may be scheduled after an Application for Admission is received by the College.
 Applicants who may need special accommodations should contact the Counselor for Accessibility Services prior to their scheduled test date.
 For more information, including how to prepare for placement testing, please visit the Testing Center website at https://www.vgcc.edu/testing-services/placement-testing .
 A valid photo ID is required for all testing.

 VGCC’s Main, South, and Franklin Campuses all have approved Pearson VUE Testing Centers.
 These testing centers accommodate all VGCC testing requirements and may provide proctoring services by appointment for a nominal fee.
 Warren County Campus provides limited testing options including placement testing for curriculum classes.
 For contact information and directions, please visit our website at https://www.vgcc.edu/testing-services/vgcc-testing-locations .